Chiefs confirm Britt Reid is no longer employed by the organization, NFL releases statement on investigation into a crash involving Britt Reid that critically injured a child

-KANSAS CITY, MO (KCTV0 – On Wednesday, the Kansas City Chiefs confirmed Britt Reid was placed on administrative leave through the duration of his contract.
+KANSAS CITY, MO (KCTV) -- On Wednesday, the Kansas City Chiefs confirmed Britt Reid was placed on administrative leave through the duration of his contract.
 The contract has expired and Britt Reid is no longer an employee.

+Search warrant: Investigators will examine Britt Reid’s cell phone to determine if it was used around time of crash

+It could be several weeks before the investigation into a crash involving Britt Reid that critically injured a five-year-old girl is complete.
+According to Kansas City police, the five-year-old girl remains in critical condition following the February 4th crash near I-435 and Stadium Drive.

 Prior to the Chiefs confirmation, the NFL released the league’s first statement following a crash involving Chiefs outside linebackers coach Britt Reid that critically injured a five-year-old.